Dealing with The Complications of Endometriosis

 Over 50% of respondents reported experiencing adhesions.
 Adhesions are bands of scar tissue that develop as a result of endometriosis.
 The endometriosis-like tissue that is present in the pelvis thickens and breaks down, however, unlike for actual endometrial tissue inside the uterus, there is no place for the blood and tissue to escape.
 This can cause a development of scar tissue, which can continue to grow into adhesions.
 Adhesions can cause abdominal pain and bladder and bowel issues, as well as impact fertility.

-Difficulty becoming pregnant and pregnancy complications
+Infertility and pregnancy complications

 Roughly 46% of respondents reported experiencing difficulties in becoming pregnant, and nearly 30% reported pregnancy complications while battling their endometriosis.
 Pregnancy complications reported included miscarriage, placenta previa (where the placenta covers the cervix during birth), preterm births, undergoing a C-section, and ectopic pregnancy, among other possible complications.
 Although endometriosis growths may impact a woman’s fertility and have the potential to cause problems during pregnancy, it is important to note that not all women with endometriosis will have difficulties with becoming pregnant and having a healthy pregnancy.
 If you have endometriosis and are trying to conceive, contact your healthcare provider for more information.